Types of artificial neural networks: How RBF networks work

-Radial Basis Function
+Radial basis function

 The value for the new point is found by summing the output values of the RBF functions multiplied by weights computed for each neuron.

 The radial basis function for a neuron has a center and a radius (also called a spread).
 The radius may be different for each neuron, and, in RBF networks generated by DTREG, the radius may be different in each dimension.

 With larger spread, neurons at a distance from a point have a greater influence.